Kino (band): Noch and nationwide recognition (1985–1986)

 In early 1985, Kino attempted to record another album, but Tsoi did not like producer Andrei Tropillo's interference in his work, and the project was left unfinished.

 In November 1985, Titov decided to leave Kino in favour of Aquarium, of which he was also a member.
 He was replaced by jazz guitarist Igor Tikhomirov, who remained part of Kino's "classic lineup" until its end.

 In January 1986, Tropillo released the unfinished record the band had recorded in his studio a few months earlier.
 The album, entitled Noch (Ночь) sold two million copies, making the group famous far beyond the rock community.
 However, the band had an extremely negative view of the release of this album.
 They received very little money from the sales of the record, and the underground rock press also criticized the album.

 In the spring the band performed at the IV Festival Rock Club, where they received the grand prize for the song "Dalshe deystvovat budem my" («Дальше действовать будем мы»).
-In the summer, they traveled to Kiev to make a film with Sergei Lysenko called Konets Kanikul, "End of Summer Break," (23 min., IMDb ID 2290966).
+In the summer, they traveled to Kiev to make a film with Sergei Lysenko called Konets Kanikul, "End of Summer Break."
 The film consists of a story line that sequences three of Kino's songs followed by the aforementioned song.
 In July, they performed at the Moscow Palace of Culture Engineering along with Aquarium and Alisa.
 Afterwards, the three bands released a compilation called Red Wave.
 The album sold 10,000 copies in California, becoming the first release of Soviet rock music in the West.